Exiled journalist testifies about transnational repression in Turkey to US Congress - ExBulletin

 What I'm sure of [about] This is because my case is not unique or the worst.
 President Erdoan's long arm has reached tens of thousands of Turkish citizens abroad, as Turkey experiences a deepening human rights crisis, particularly since the 2016 coup attempt, said Bilici, referring to an abortive putsch that triggered a widespread government crackdown on dissent.

-Bilici pointed to an incident in Washington, D.C., in which Erdoan's security services assaulted protesters and got away with it.
+Bilici pointed to an incident in Washington, D.C., in which Erdoan's security servicesattackeddemonstrators and escaped without problem.

 He also cited the US State Department's annual report on human rights in Turkey, which referred to the Turkish government's global campaign over the past eight years to secure the restitution of more than 100 citizens , often through cooperation with authoritarian states.